nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

   [Chota](https://jenil.github.io/chota/) to get you started.
 See [Accelerated News](https://github.com/PublicisSapient/accelerated-news) for an example.
+- If you decide to use Chota, then remove all the CSS in `/styles/main.css` that is generated ny the template, because it interferes with Chota.
+Instead, use the `main.css` from accelerated-news as your starting point.
 - Use [BEM](https://en.bem.info/) to properly namespace your styles.
 - Set the route for this page to `/`.
 - When the "Sign In" button is clicked, navigate to a blank page with the route